 Credit-related information is a type of personal information.
 It includes:

 (a) “credit information”, which is personal information that has a bearing on credit that has been provided to you or that you have applied for, including credit for personal, domestic or household purposes and in connection with a business (such as your identification details, information about your account, the type and amount of credit, and your repayment history information, such as whether you have made or missed a payment on your credit facility);

 (b) “credit eligibility information”, which is information related primarily to your credit-related dealings with other credit providers and includes credit reporting information disclosed by credit reporting bodies to us; and

-(c) “CP derived information”, which is personal information that is derived from credit reporting information about you disclosed to us by a credit reporting body, that has a bearing on your credit worthiness and is used, has been used or could be used in establishing your eligibility for consumer credit, such as our internal credit scores.
+(c) “CP derived information”, which is personal information that is derived from credit reporting information about you disclosed to us by a credit reporting body, that has any bearing on your credit worthiness and is used, has been used or could be used in establishing your eligibility for consumer credit, such as our internal credit score.

 Sensitive information is another type of personal information.
 This is information which is sensitive in nature (for example, your racial or ethnic origin, your political opinions, religious or philosophical beliefs, membership of a professional or trade association or union, and health information).
 We only collect sensitive information from you if it is necessary in the circumstances and you have consented to that collection.

 The types of personal information we may collect and hold about you include: